Strong light-matter interaction effects on molecular ensembles

-The effects of material imperfections on polaritonic and dark states were probed in early work by Houdre et al. \cite{houdre_vacuum-field_1996} who showed that the presence of energetic and structural disorder leads to weak photonic intensity borrowing by the reservoir states, but only minor changes to the TC picture arise when the collective light-matter interaction $\Omega_R/2$ (Rabi splitting) is much greater than the mean fluctuation $\sigma$ of the material transition energies.
-More recently, Scholes revisited the polariton coherence protection in single-mode 0D cavities \cite{scholes2020}, whereas Botzung et al. \cite{botzung2020a} provided quantitative localization properties of the weakly coupled states of an energetically disordered emitter ensemble under strong coupling to the electric field of a single spatially homogeneous cavity mode.
-Both studies agree with Ref. \cite{houdre_vacuum-field_1996} that polariton coherence is largely unaffected by energetic disorder weaker than the collective light-matter coupling, but also noted that dark modes inherit spatial delocalization (see also Refs. \cite{gonzalez-ballestero2016a, schachenmayer_cavity-enhanced_2015}).
+The effects of material imperfections on polaritonic and dark states were probed in early work by Houdre et al. \cite{houdre_vacuum-field_1996} who showed that the presence of energetic and structural disorder lead to weak photonic intensity borrowing by the reservoir states, but only minor changes to the TC picture when the collective light-matter interaction $\Omega_R/2$ (Rabi splitting) is much greater than the mean fluctuation $\sigma$ of the material transition energies.
+Recently, Scholes revisited the polariton coherence protection in single-mode (0D) cavities \cite{scholes2020}, whereas Botzung et al. \cite{botzung2020a} provided quantitative localization properties of the reservoir states of an energetically disordered emitter ensemble under strong coupling to a single spatially homogeneous cavity mode.
+Both studies showed in agreement with Ref. \cite{houdre_vacuum-field_1996} that polariton coherence is largely unaffected by energetic disorder weaker than the collective light-matter coupling, but also noted that dark modes inherit spatial delocalization (see also Refs. \cite{gonzalez-ballestero2016a, schachenmayer_cavity-enhanced_2015}).

-However, the majority of optical cavities employed in polariton chemistry research are multimode Fabry-Perot or plasmonic cavities with a continuous spectrum corresponding to the photon in-plane momentum.
-In these systems, disorder is known to severely restrict polariton space-time coherence \cite{agranovich2003, litinskaya_loss_2006} and may lead to weak or strong Anderson localization as well as diffusive and ballistic transport depending on the initial wave-packet, disorder strength, cavity geometric parameters, and the magnitude of light-matter interactions \cite{litinskaya_propagation_2008}.
+However, the majority of photonic materials employed in polariton chemistry research are \textit{multimode} Fabry-Perot (FP) or plasmonic cavities with a continuous spectrum.
+For example, in a FP cavity, each electromagnetic mode is characterized by its polarization (TE or TM), cavity order $m = 1,2,3...$ (equivalent to the longitudinal wave-vector $k_z$), and the essentially continuous in-plane wave-vector $\mathbf{q} = (q_x,q_y)$.
+In systems such as FP cavities, disorder is known to severely restrict polariton space-time coherence \cite{agranovich2003, litinskaya_loss_2006} and may lead to weak or strong Anderson localization as well as diffusive and ballistic transport depending on the initial wave-packet, disorder strength, cavity geometric parameters, and magnitude of light-matter interactions \cite{litinskaya_propagation_2008}.
 Numerical simulations have shown that polariton wave functions can be localized over different length scales depending on their mean wave-vector \cite{michetti_polariton_2005,michetti_polariton_2008, agranovich_nature_2007} (see \cite{tichauer2021} for a recent study of multimode cavity effects on polariton relaxation).